soilwork92/stickify/README.md

 - animationDuration (numeric): in seconds - '0.4', '0.8', '1' and etc. - 0.4 by default
 - reverse (boolean): true to hide element on scroll down and show in scroll up, false to fix the element - false by default
 - width (string): in pixels or percentage - 100% by default
-- z-index (numeric): option to control the z-index - 9999 by default
+- zIndex (numeric): option to control the z-index - 9999 by default

 ## How to use: